-Discussion boards: You will post weekly writing assignments on Canvas designed to stimulate your thinking about "issues, questions, and problems raised in class discussions and course readings."
+Discussions: You will post weekly writing assignments on Canvas and in class designed to stimulate your thinking about "issues, questions, and problems raised in class discussions and course readings."
 For the most part you will be rewarded "for the process of thinking rather than for the end product produced."
 Some discussion board activities will take place in class.
 So, you must be present in class to receive credit.